-The Finance & Audit Committee is a sub-committee of the main board of governors.
-Its purpose is to address financial matters and monitor the trust's internal control framework and compliance with regulations.
-In addition to fulfilling its routine responsibility the committee has also set the financial policies for the trust and ensured compliance with the Fiscal Management and Governance arrangements that are academy trusts are required to adhere to, the committee was also responsible for the appointment of the trust's auditors.
+The Finance & Audit Committee is a sub-committee of the main board of trustees.
+Its purpose is to address financial matters, monitor the efficiency of the trust and monitor the trust's internal control framework and compliance with regulations.
+In addition to fulfilling its routine responsibility the committee has also monitored that effective integration of Southview School's accounts in the trust from 1st April 2018.

-Attendance at meetings in the period was as follows:
+Attendance at meetings in the year was as follows:

 Trustee Meetings attended Out of a possible

-M Andrews, Chair of Trustees 1 1
+M Andrews 4 4

-A Goggin, Vice Chair 1 1
+A Goggin 4 4

-I Coleman 1 1
+l Coleman 4 4

-H Barker 1 1
+H Barker 3 4

-G Smith, Chief Executive 1 1
+G Smith 4 4